Skip to nav Skip to content

 Kolade Olabode, MD, MPH

 Kolade was born and raised in Nigeria.
-He obtained his medical degree at the Olabisi Onabanjo University and practiced in Nigeria before moving to the US where he obtained his Master of Public Health at Kent State University, Ohio.
+He obtained his medical degree at the Olabisi Onabanjo University and practiced in Nigeria before moving to the U.S., where he obtained his Master of Public Health at Kent State University, Ohio.
 He subsequently gained valuable pharmaceutical experience in oncology drug development, biostatistics and epidemiology before completing his preliminary year in surgery at the Nassau University Medical Center, New York.
 In his spare time, he enjoys spending time with his wife, family and friends; he is a huge soccer fan and likes to travel.

 Why I chose Moffitt: I was impressed by the sheer volume of diverse clinical work, resources, infrastructure and research opportunities at Moffitt.
-The leadership and faculty are great and the emphasis on top-notch patient care, global health and innovate research is laudable.
+The leadership and faculty are great and the emphasis on top-notch patient care, global health and innovative research is laudable.
 The culture at Moffitt was very instrumental in my choice and the multidisciplinary approach to healthcare delivery is phenomenal.
 Being at an NCI-designated Comprehensive Cancer Center was also a huge factor.

 Research: